-Will have to select custom setup and clean up your operating drive if needed by deleting all the old partitions.
-With the drive you want Windows installed onto selected, click on the install button to start the installation.
+You must select custom setup and clean up your operating drive if needed by deleting all the old partitions.
+With the drive you want Windows installed onto selected, click the install button to start the installation.

-The rest is easy and straight forward, simply follow the prompts and respond to the setup selections to set it up exactly how you want it.
+The rest is easy.
+Follow the prompts and respond to the setup selections to set it up exactly how you want.

-If at any time the setup wants you to configure an internet connection, select the other options like continue offline or proceed with limited features.
+If the setup wants you to configure an internet connection at any time, select the other options, like continue offline or proceed with limited features.

-While it isn’t mandatory to keep Windows 10 updated with a machine that runs offline on a permanent basis, you might want to consider updating it in large intervals that suit your maintenance model.
+While keeping Windows 10 updated with a machine that runs offline permanently isn’t mandatory, you might consider updating it in large intervals that suit your maintenance model.

-The reason for this is simply to help reduce the number of bugs in the Windows framework and help improve compatibility with newer versions of software applications.
+This is to help reduce the number of bugs in the Windows framework and help improve compatibility with newer versions of software applications.

-And, there is one other main reason, and that will be the features.
-Keeping up an update schedule of some kind will help keep newer features available and this not only gives you better tools to work with, but also increases your productivity.
+And there is one other main reason: the features.
+Keeping up an updated schedule of some kind will help keep newer features available, and this not only gives you better tools to work with but also increases your productivity.

-To update Windows 10 offline, visit the Windows 10 update history website and download the update of your choice.
-Once you have the offline update files, simply copy them onto the offline Windows 10 machine and run them.
+To update while offline, visit the Windows 10 update history website and download the update of your choice.
+Once you have the offline update files, copy them onto the offline machine and run them.